Free European Song Contest

 The Free European Song Contest is an international song competition, organised by the German television network ProSieben and the production company Brainpool TV, with participants representing primarily European countries.
 The contest is similar in format to the long-running Eurovision Song Contest: each participating country submits an original song to be performed on live television, then casts votes for the other countries' songs to determine the winner.

 The overall winner of the contest is the entry that has received the most points after the scores from every country have been collected and totalled.

 History

 As the Eurovision Song Contest 2020 could not take place due to the outbreak of the coronavirus disease 2019 (COVID-19) in Europe, German TV station ProSieben and German entertainer Stefan Raab decided to organise Free European Song Contest as an alternative.
 After the success of the first edition, ProSieben has decided to plan the event also for 2021.

 The first contest was held in the city of Cologne, Germany, on 16 May 2020.
 Sixteen countries participated: each participating country submitted an entry.
 The contest was won by Nico Santos, representing Spain, with the song "Like I Love You".

+A third edition was announced for 2022 during the show.
+However, on 25 June 2022, it was announced that the show would be suspended for a year and would return in 2023 for a third edition.
+The 2023 contest was cancelled in May of that year.